-In the dusty heat of the Holy Land, amid the clang of swords and the chanting of mass, a new breed of warrior emerged—both monk and knight.
+In the dusty heat of the Holy Land, amid the clang of swords and the chanting of mass, a new breed of warrior emerged: both monk and knight.
 They were the Knights Templar, one of the most enigmatic and influential military orders of the medieval world.
-Born of faith and forged in battle, they rose to prominence during the Crusades, becoming legends in both their lifetime and ours.
+Born of faith and forged in battle, they rose to prominence during the Crusades, becoming legends in their own time.

 But who were these white-cloaked warriors, and what exactly was their role in the Crusades?